thebuilder/react-intersection-observer/CONTRIBUTING.md

 pnpm install
 ```

-Then you can start the Storybook development server with the `dev` task:
+Then you can start the development surfaces with the `dev` task:

 ```shell
 pnpm dev
 ```

+Use `pnpm dev:storybook` or `pnpm dev:docs` to start one surface at a time.

 ## Semantic Versioning